cosc101-assignment3-group14/A3_AsteroidsGame/README.md

 ### Installation:
  To compile and run the .pde file, download the Processing editor from the processing website: [Processing3](https://processing.org/download/)
  The processing editor will compile the processing language to Java and run the program.
+ ##### NOTE
+ The program also requires the minim audio library to be added to the processing ide.

 ### Game Play:
 #### Controls